jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * ``python3 -m unittest`` is the command to run tests with ``unittest``

   - ``python3`` is the major version of python being used
-  - ``-m`` is an option passed to python to call a :ref:`module<ModuleNotFoundError>` given after the option as a script
+  - ``-m`` is an option passed to python to run the :ref:`module<ModuleNotFoundError>` given after the option as a script
   - unittest_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_ used for testing

-* I recommend you write down :doc:`Exceptions </how_to/exception_handling_programs>` you meet on this journey to become more familiar with them.
+* I recommend you write down :doc:`Exceptions </how_to/exception_handling_programs>` you meet on this journey to become more familiar with them, it will help when you run into errors later.
 Time to add :ref:`AssertionError` to the list

   .. code-block:: python